EuroMillions: Eligibility

+Through the authorities of the above operators, the game is also available to players in Andorra, Liechtenstein, and Monaco, as well as the Isle of Man and French overseas regions and collectivities.

 Entrants must be at least 18 years old.
 There is no restriction on the nationality of buyers; non-residents are eligible to participate as long as they meet the age requirement.

 Prize structure

 The prize structure as of Tuesday, 4 February 2020 is as follows:

 The Prize Guarantee Fund is available to contribute to the jackpot, for example, to boost the initial jackpot in a sequence of growing jackpots.
 The amount utilized each week is determined in advance by the participating lotteries.